-We help children get back their mobility, and their confidence.
+We help children get back their mobility and their confidence.
 We understand their unique needs and fit them with easy to use and effective devices that do not hinder their normal, everyday activities.
-Whatever kind of pediatric orthotics or prosthetics your child needs, know that we will do whatever it takes to give your child the very best, most compassionate care possible.
-CONTACT US today to schedule a free consultation at any of our 5 WCBL locations.
+Whatever kind of pediatric care your child needs, we will do whatever it takes to give your child the very best, most compassionate care possible.

-Prosthetic Devices, Cranial Remolding, Scoliosis Bracing, FES for Drop Foot, Orthotic Devices and Pectus Carinatum.
-Click through the photo galleries to view the variety of custom prosthetics and orthotics available.
+Click through the photo galleries below to view the variety of custom prosthetics and orthotics available.

 We offer a range of devices for adolescent idiopathic scoliosis, allowing our team to determine the best design choice to treat each unique curvature and provide the patient with the best opportunity for a successful outcome.
 The challenge with bracing is the guarantee that the adolescent is wearing his or her brace 23 out of the 24 hours in a day.
 As an alternative, there is development of a few underarm scoliosis braces that are worn only while the patient is sleeping.
 Nighttime only wear frees the adolescent of the negative body image, allowing full participation in normal, social, athletic, and academic activities.